 There are going to be more questions coming from your buyers to answer and your solicitor will be sending you lots more information about the new house.
 You will need to read through it all carefully but your solicitor will point out anything you need to be particularly aware of.

 Eventually after several weeks and all the paperwork, then will be the time to start talking about dates for moving.
-This bit is like trying to get a big group of friends together for a meal or something, someone can’t do the same day as everyone else and you end up missing people.
+This bit is like trying to get a big group of friends together for a meal – someone can’t do the same day as everyone else and you end up missing people.
 Except with this its pretty important that everyone agrees on the same day!
 People usually like a Friday, presumably because then you have the weekend to unpack the vital boxes, but it can be any day of the week that you can all agree on.
 It can’t be the weekend though as solicitors and banks to be open.

 So then that’s it!
 You have moved in, time to unpack, probably get a takeaway and enjoy your new home… until next time that is!
 For more information please do contact us.